kaltura/DeveloperPortalDocs/documentation/PlayKit/SDKGettingStarted-Android.md

 ---
 layout: page
-title: SDK GettingStarted for Android Apps
+title: Integrating the Playkit SDK in Android Applications
 subcat: Android
 weight: 291
 ---

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/playkit-android)

-This article describes the steps required to integrate PlakitSDK into your App.
+This article describes the steps required for integrating the Playkit SDK in Android applications.

-## Integrating SDK to your App settings
+## Integrate the Plakit SDK into your Application Settings

-Clone the SDK  from https://github.com/kaltura/playkit-android and locate it next to your app code
+1. Clone the SDK  from https://github.com/kaltura/playkit-android and locate it next to your application code.

-In setting.gradle add the SDK projet settings:
+2. In the setting.gradle, add the SDK projet settings as follows:
 ```
 include ':playkit', ':playkitdemo'
 ```

-In your build.gradle file add dependancy for the SDK:
+3. In your build.gradle file, add the dependancy for the SDK:

 ```
  compile project(path: ':playkit')
 ```
-## Creating PKMediaEntry for OvpMediaProvider
+## Create the PKMediaEntry for the OvpMediaProvider

 ###TBD